catseye/Xoomonk/README.markdown

 Overall, Xoomonk looks like a "typical" imperative language.
-The result of evaluating an expression can be assigned to a variable, and the contents of a variable can be used in a further expression.
+The result of evaluating an expression can be assigned to a variable, and the contents of a variable can be used in a subsequent expression.

     | a := 1
     | b := a
     | print b
     = 1

-However, blocks of these imperative statements can appear as terms in expressions; such blocks evaluate to entire updatable stores.
+Like most typical imperative languages, a block (delimited by curly braces) may contain a sequence of imperative statements.
+However, such blocks may appear as terms in expressions; here they evaluate to entire updatable stores.

     | a := {
     |   c := 5